DFKI-NI/robot_api/README.md

 execution of robot actions.
 The goal is to enable control of our robots independently from their types and without knowledge of their operation systems.

-On developer side, care is to be taken of the genericity of these actions by providing robot specific implementations towards this API.
+On the developer side, please consider the genericity of these actions when providing robot specific implementations towards this API.
 Special attention is necessary for capabilities which are not available on all robots.
 In these cases, the execution shall fail gracefully and not crash the system.